 You must apply for a National Insurance Number (NINo) if you start working in the UK (including any form of teaching at Oxford).
 A NINo is an individual account number used for recording National Insurance and tax contributions from your pay.
 If you are thinking about starting work you can apply for a NINo before you get a job.
 To get a NINo you need to apply online from the government website.
 After you apply, you will receive an email with your application reference number and the email will tell you if you need to provide further proof of your identity.
 It can take up to 4 weeks to get your NINo after you have proved your identity.

 You will be liable for UK income tax on employment earnings above the specified personal allowance set each year.
 Your employer will deduct this from your wages and show the amount on your wage slip.
 If you pay too much tax, you will be able to claim a refund.

-If you have a visa as a Short-Term Student or were given permission on arrival to enter the UK as a Visitor
+If you have a visa as a Standard Visitor or were given permission on arrival to enter the UK as a Standard Visitor

 Dependants’ permission to work

-A family member over 18 who is eligible for and has obtained a visa as your Tier 4 dependant will be able to work without an hours limit or be self employed in the UK.
+A family member over 18 who is eligible for and has obtained a visa as your Student visa dependant will be able to work without an hours limit or be self employed in the UK.
 Family members are not allowed to work as a doctor or dentist in training if their visa or BRP lists this restriction (subject to exceptions), or as a sportsperson/coach.